cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 ```

-## Modify the DApp logic in fortune.py
+## Modify the DApp logic

-1. First we need to import the `subprocess` module:
+1. First we need to import the `subprocess package`:

 ```puthon
 import subprocess
 ```

-2. Remove the line `from py_expression_eval import Parser` since we won't be using the `parser` module in this application..
+2. We then delete `from py_expression_eval import Parser` as we are not using the `parser` module in our application.

-3. After setting up the import statements and the logger, add the `FORTUNE_CMD` command to the code right before defining the functions:
+3. Next, we need to add the `FORTUNE_CMD` command to our code as follows:

 ```python
 FORTUNE_CMD = "/usr/games/fortune; exit 0"